singularityhub/sregistry-cli/docs/clients/google-drive.md

 toc: false
 ---

-# SRegistry Client: Google Drive
+# Singularity Global Client: Google Drive

 These sections will detail use of the Google Drive client for `sregistry`, which is a connection to your Google Drive.